zion-off/notification-microservice/README.md

 time a provider returns an error, we keep increasing it's delay, until at some point, the provider is marked unhealthy.

+In the odd case that requeuing fails, we've configured the queues to retry requeueing up to three times.

 ## Recovering from unhealthy

 In a distributed system, faults can occur as a result of anticipated events,